crmckenzie/rust-error-libraries/README.md

 It's also impossible to add the backtrace using this model as Snafu errors out.

+### quick-error

+Rejected because

+1. It adds a new macro language.
+1. It does not solve the leaking of internal error types problem.

 ### err-derive

 `err-derive` is a port of the `failure` crate except